The Behavior Sequence that Most Often Persuades…

 I’d ask almost all the business owners I met with, “How did you go from basically nothing to having a successful business?”

 Now the fact is not everyone came from nothing, but a lot of people in business that were my customers were indeed from humble backgrounds.

 If a police officer’s filter of the world is seeing a lot of bad guys in the world, mine was wanting to meet a lot of people who had the kind of success I wanted to achieve, who start with as little as I had.

 The education I got while I was “selling” was remarkable.
 In a 45 minute appointment, I spoke very little.
 I asked a lot of questions.

 I would ask people about everything from where they spent their vacation to the kinds of fish they caught to the profit margins they made on the gasoline they sold.
 As they became comfortable with me, they’d tell me stories about the spouse and the kids though I never asked about family.
 I discovered that family relationships dramatically influenced the effectiveness of he managers, CEO’s and owners I would talk with.
 That was a BIG AHA.

 I was fascinated.
 Business owners and managers told me pretty much all the secrets of their respective businesses.
 I learned precisely what projects I might want to take on as I developed resources.
 I also learned that most of the stuff that people were doing, regardless of revenue, was not something that would hold my attention for any of a dozen reasons.

 …and then I would ask for the sale…

-If the total time with customer was say 45 minutes, 30 was invested in listening to the customer tell me about their businesses and their success stories.
+If the total time with a client was say 45 minutes, 30 was invested in listening to the customer tell me about their businesses and their success and family stories.
 Then I spent five minutes telling a story or two about who I was and my life background. and the final 5 minutes, transacting business.

 What I never did was babble on endlessly or ask a bunch of stupid questions.
 It turns out I could have and I might have done just as well…over even better.
 Check this out: